QuantEcon/lecture-source-jl/rst_files/julia_by_example.rst

 So how can it be that ``rand()`` is able to take this kind of value as an argument and return the output that we want?

-The answer in a nutshell is **multiple dispatch**, which Julia uses to implement **generic programming**
+The answer in a nutshell is **multiple dispatch** which Julia uses to implement **generic programming**.

 This refers to the idea that functions in Julia can have different behavior depending on the particular arguments that they're passed

 Hence in Julia we can take an existing function and give it a new behavior by defining how it acts on a new type of value